 National Health and Nutrition Examination Survey

 The National Health and Nutrition Examination Survey (NHANES) is a major program of the National Center for Health Statistics (NCHS).
 NHANES is designed to assess the health and nutritional status of adults and children in the United States.
-The survey is unique in that it combines interviews and health examinations.
+The survey is unique in that it combines interviews and physical examinations.
 The NHANES interview includes demographic, socioeconomic, dietary, and health-related questions.
 The examination component consists of medical, dental, and physiological measurements, as well as laboratory tests administered by highly trained medical personnel.
-Findings from this survey are used to determine the prevalence of major diseases and risk factors for diseases among the civilian noninstitutionalized population of the United States and serve as the basis for national standards for such measurements as body mass index and blood pressure.
+Findings from this survey are used to determine the prevalence of major diseases and risk factors for diseases among the civilian noninstitutionalized population of the United States and also serve as the basis for national standards for such measurements as height, weight, and blood pressure.

 The NHANES program began in the early 1960s and has been conducted as a series of surveys focusing on different population groups or health topics.
-In 1999, the survey became a continuous program that, in addition to a core focus on major chronic health conditions and nutrition, has flexible content to meet emerging public health concerns.
+In 1999, the survey became a continuous program that has a changing focus on a variety of health and nutrition measurements to meet emerging needs.
+This continuous design allows increased flexibility in survey content.
 Each year, the survey examines a nationally representative sample of about 5,000 persons located in 15 counties across the country.
 Health interviews are conducted in respondents' homes.
-Health measurements are performed in specially designed and equipped mobile centers, which travel to the selected 15 counties during each survey year.
-The study team consists of medical and health technicians, and dietary and health interviewers.
+Health measurements are performed in specially designed and equipped mobile centers, which travel to locations throughout the country.
+The study team consists of a physician, medical and health technicians, and dietary and health interviewers.

-Data collection is conducted with notebook computers.
-Survey information is available to NCHS staff within 24 hours of collection, which enhances quality assessment and increases the speed with which data are released to the public.
+Data collection is with notebook computers.
+Survey information is available to NCHS staff within 24 hours of collection, which enhances the capability of collecting quality data and increases the speed with which results are released to the public.

 Since 1999, the sample design has consisted of multiyear, stratified, clustered four-stage samples, with public-use data released in 2-year cycles.
 In March 2020, the 2019–2020 data collection was interrupted due to the COVID-19 pandemic.
-As a result, data collection for the 2019–2020 cycle was not completed; the collected data for that period were not nationally representative.
-To create a nationally representative sample, the partial 2019–March 2020 data were combined with the full dataset from the previous cycle (2017–2018).
+As a result, data collection for the 2019–2020 cycle was not completed and the collected data are not nationally representative.
+To create a nationally-representative sample, the partial 2019–March 2020 data were combined with the full dataset from the previous cycle (2017–2018).
 The resulting files are referred to as the 2017–March 2020 pre-pandemic files.
 In 2017–March 2020, of the 9,003 children and adolescents ages 1–19 sampled, interviewers collected information for 5,754 children and adolescents, and completed 5,228 examinations.
 For children and adolescents, the unweighted response rates for interviews and examinations were 56.7% and 51.5%, respectively.
+The 2017–March 2020 pre-pandemic data are not strictly comparable with data for earlier years.

 Starting with data updates for the America's Children, 2017, report, the reliability of survey percentage estimates is assessed using the Clopper–Pearson confidence interval, which was adapted for complex surveys by Korn–Graubard, to determine if the estimate is unreliable and should be suppressed.
 This method has been applied to all NHANES estimates.
 The reliability of prior estimates for other indicators are evaluated based on relative standard error.